ArchiveTeam/warrior4-vm/README.md

 ## Support

 * If you need help or troubleshooting information, check the [FAQs](https://wiki.archiveteam.org/index.php/ArchiveTeam_Warrior) or Issues section to see if your problem has been answered already.
 If you want to to discuss in general, join hackint IRC [#warrior](https://webirc.hackint.org/#irc://irc.hackint.org/#warrior) channel.
-* For bug reports, please file an issue on the Issues section.
+* For bug reports about the virtual machine appliance/image itself, please file an issue on the Issues section.
+If you have a bug report on the web interface, please use the Issues section on the [seesaw-kit](https://github.com/ArchiveTeam/seesaw-kit/) project.

 ### Known issues